klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 Java streams can be `infinite`, meaning they can generate an unbounded sequence of elements without a predefined end.

 This capability is particularly useful for modeling data sources that grow continuously, like event logs, sensor data, or even mathematical sequences.

 Infinite streams are typically created using the `Stream.generate` or `Stream.iterate` factory methods.
-These methods, also known as *stream sources*, create an infinite sequence of elements based on a supplier function (`generate`) or a seed and a unary operator (`iterate`).
+These methods, also known as **stream sources**, create an infinite sequence of elements based on a supplier function (`generate`) or a seed and a unary operator (`iterate`).

 However, infinite streams must be combined with short-circuiting operations to avoid infinite processing.
 Without such operations, processing an infinite stream would run indefinitely, leading to resource exhaustion.

-Let's dive into an "infinite" example.
+Let's dive into an *infinite* example.

 ```java
 logger.log("Generating an infinite stream of natural numbers");